Sketchbook Assignment Ideas

 SB #11: 2D & 3D Arrows: Create a full page composition using a combination of 3-dimensional and 2-dimensional arrows.
 Use overlapping to break up the spaces into interesting positive and negative shapes.
 Medium: Outline with sharpie and fill the shapes with markers

 SB #12: Non-objective: Create a non-objective drawing using lines, shapes (geometric) & color-use a color scheme!
+Look at artwork by Wassily Kandinsky for inspiration.
 Medium: Markers or colored pencils

 SB #13: Pet Portrait: Draw a picture of your pet or the pet you would LOVE to have.
 Medium: Colored Pencils